Social aggression might not seem like a very big deal on the surface, but if not tackled properly, it can have far-reaching consequences.

 Leaving an abusive relationship and a toxic partner can be difficult as it affects your emotions, confidence and self-esteem.
 In fact, even after you have broken up, a toxic ex might try to manipulate you into taking them back.

 Abusers can be very charming, especially when using emotional abuse and manipulation techniques to control you.
 As you will confuse their manipulative behavior as love, you may choose to stay with your abusive partner.
 And this may lead to severe stress, anxiety, trauma, PTSD and other mental disorders.

-Understand that it is not your fault, you do not deserve it, you cannot make things better and neither can you change your partner into a better person.
-There is never an excuse for an abusive partner or relationship.
-If you feel intimidated, scared or controlled in your relationship, it’s time to wake up and realize you are in a toxic relationship with a psychopath or a narcissist.
-Remember, abuse is unacceptable, and you do not deserve this.
+Abuse is never your fault and you do not deserve it.
+You cannot make things better and neither can you change your narcissistic partner into a loving, caring person.
+There is never any excuse for it.
+If you feel intimidated, scared or controlled in a relationship, it’s time to wake up from abuse.
+You might be in a toxic relationship with a psychopath or a narcissist.
+Remember, it is unacceptable, and you do not deserve this.

-This page helps you find valuable articles, blogs, and tips to identify relationship abuse and toxic partners and find strategic ways to recover from abuse without any medical help or physical assistance.
+If you have been abused, this page will help you find valuable articles, stories, blogs and tips to identify relationship abuse and toxic partners and find strategic ways to recover, protect yourself and start the healing process.

 Controlling people have dominant personalities.
 They usually display a body language of dominance to appear superior and in control.
 However, their movements tend to communicate impatience, tension and anxiety.
 Body language of controlling people A dominant and controlling body language is usually adopted by an individual who wants to be …